arinmanav/arinmanav.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
+Home Page
 Hi!
-My name is Yilmaz Arin Manav and I'm a PhD student in electrical engineering at Northeastern University.
+Welcome to Yilmaz Arin Manav's website.